 Why does a nonprofit have to show financial statements?

-The main reason nonprofit organizations should want to produce financial statements is that they are often crucial to building donor support and, in general, enhance a nonprofit’s credibility with all its stakeholders.
+The main reason nonprofit organizations should produce financial statements is that they are often crucial to building donor support and, in general, enhance a nonprofit’s credibility with all its stakeholders.
 But nonprofit financial statements are also necessary for multiple reasons.
 The Internal Revenue Service (IRS) requires nonprofit financial statements every year, whether or not the nonprofit is tax-exempt.
 The IRS also requests financial statements whenever nonprofits apply for tax-exempt status.
-Also, while the IRS doesn’t audit nonprofits, state and federal agencies can, at which time they’ll require financial statements.
+In addition, the IRS can audit a nonprofit for different reasons, including discrepancies in records and public complaints, and this process requires financial statements.
+Beyond the IRS, state and federal agencies can perform audits, which similarly require financial statements.